 We propose to introduce a set of new STUN attributes to trigger the 5G support for a WebRTC application.
 These would allow the 5G-RTC STUN server to request QoS allocation and charging for the media connection.
 The following attributes are proposed as comprehension-optional attributes:

-3GPP-PRIVATE-ADDRESS: consists of a protocol family indicator, an IP address and a port number that correspond to the private transport address as seen by the UE.
+3GPP-PRIVATE-ADDRESS: consists of a protocol family indicator, an IP address and a port number, the DNN and possible S-NSSAI, that correspond to the private transport address as seen by the UE.
+This information may be needed to identify the NAT association and ensure proper QoS allocation for the media session.

-3GPP-QOS: consists of an indication of the QoS attributes that are associated with the connection associated with this request.
+3GPP-QOS: consists of an indication of the QoS attributes that are recommended for the connection associated with this request.
 It consists of an average bitrate, a max bitrate, a max latency, and a max PLR indicator.

-3GPP-CODEC: consists of the codec mime type and the codec parameter that describes the codec to be used for this connection.
-Multiple values may be provided.
+Other attributes, e.g. to convey codec recommendations or configurations may also be defined.

 A 5G-RTC STUN server shall support these attributes.
 The 5G-RTC STUN server uses the information in a successful binding to request QoS allocation and charging policy.
 It may also respond with a recommendation about the target QoS parameters and/or a recommended codec using the STUN attributes.

 2.2 Call Flow